Cat Furniture Tree: 7 Best Ways to Enhance Your Cat’s Happiness (Proven Guide)

 What Is a Cat Furniture Tree & Why Use One?

-The latest research shows the market for these products hit $1.28 billion in 2024, and is expected to double by 2035, powered by rising pet ownership and ambitious designs (source).
+The numbers back this up too — the market for these products hit $1.28 billion in 2024, and is expected to double by 2035, driven by more people owning pets and demanding smarter designs (source).

 If you’re also trying to reduce feline stress or unwanted behaviors, pairing a cat furniture tree with a cat calming collar can help your cat feel secure as they explore their new vertical “territory.”